opendocsg/slw-judgments-backfill/2005_SGHC_154/report.md

 56     After assessing the evidence in totality, I am convinced beyond a reasonable doubt that the accused had caused the death of the deceased.
 I find that the Prosecution has made out its murder charge under ss 300( _a_ ) and 300( _c_ ) of the Penal Code, subject to the possible defence of diminished responsibility.
 In reaching such a conclusion, I make no finding with regards to whether the accused

 had in fact sexually assaulted the deceased.
-Discovering the motive of the killing is not essential to a finding that the accused had indeed caused the death of the deceased and had committed murder: _Lau Lee Peng v PP_ [2000] 2 SLR 628.
+Discovering the motive of the killing is not essential to a finding that the accused had indeed caused the death of the deceased and had committed murder: _Lau Lee Peng v PP_ <span class="citation">[2000] 2 SLR 628</span>.

 **_Whether the accused is entitled to the defence of diminished responsibility_**